At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Tomorrow.

-As if I had not already buried my daughters and then buried the truth on top of them for two years.
+As if I had not already buried my daughters and then buried the truth with them for two years.

 His mother was hosting a fundraiser the next afternoon at the museum annex downtown.
-I knew he would be there because he never missed events that came with photographers.
+I knew he would be there because Stuart never missed an event with photographers.

 So I went.

-The room was all polished wood, white linen, and good breeding.
-People lowered their voices in expensive clothes and lifted champagne flutes as though money itself had trained their wrists.
+The room was all polished wood, white linen, and inherited confidence.
+People lowered their voices in expensive clothes and lifted champagne flutes with the unconscious grace of people who had never had to earn the right to belong in a room.

-Stuart was near the center of the room speaking to one of his mother’s donors when he saw me.
+Stuart stood near the center, speaking to one of his mother’s donors, when he saw me.

 “Taylor,” he said under his breath when I reached him.
 “Not here.”